 Tricky ADA Compliance Issues: Accommodating Mental Health Issues, Leaves of Absences and Managing Performance and Disciplining Employees with Disabilities

-- Best practices in navigating the complexities of accommodating mental health conditions.
+- Navigate the complexities of accommodating mental health conditions

-- Under what circumstances can a leave of absence constitute a reasonable accommodation under the ADA and the WFEA?
+- Determine when a leave of absence constitutes a reasonable accommodation under the ADA and WFEA

-- Moving forward with discipline and performance concerns when presented with evidence of a medical condition or a disability.
+- Address discipline and performance concerns, with a medical condition or disability

 11:00 a.m. – 12:00 p.m.